microsoft/azuredevopslabs/labs/java/Maven Package Management with VSTS and Jenkins.md

 In this task you will configure the Maven installation settings for Jenkins.

 1. On your VM, open Chrome and browse to `http://localhost:8080` to open Jenkins.
 1. One the list of links in the left, click "Manage Jenkins".
-On the mangement page, click "Global Tool Configuration".
+On the management page, click "Global Tool Configuration".
 1. Scroll down to Maven.
 Click "Add Maven" to add a new Maven installation.
 1. Enter `default` as the name.
-Uncheck the "Install Automticall" checkbox and enter `/usr/share/maven` for the MAVEN_HOME property.
+Uncheck the "Install Automatically" checkbox and enter `/usr/share/maven` for the MAVEN_HOME property.

     ![Configure the Jenkins Maven installation](images/jenkins-build/configure-maven.png "Configure the Jenkins Maven installation")